clementgng/socialmedia/README.md

 TODO in future when I have time:
 Add edit button for editing a user's experience or education

-Create comment on posts feature
+Create like a comment feature

 Create upload profile picture feature